synqs/coquma-website/content/project/sopa/index.md

 ---
-title: Entanglement
+title: SoPa machine
-summary: Harnessing quantum correlations
+summary: Atomic mixture of sodium and potassium

+tags:
+- machine

 # Short title used in page links (if not set, defaults to title)
 title_short: Entanglement